 This makes nuts an excellent and easy addition to your diet.

-Nuts are packed with nutrients like vitamin E, B vitamins, zinc and essential fatty acids, all of
+Nuts are packed with nutrients like vitamin E, B vitamins, zinc, and essential fatty acids, all of

 An ounce (28 grams) of sunflower seeds provides nearly 50% of your daily vitamin E needs, with a wide variety of hair-healthy B vitamins (

 What’s more, certain seeds like flaxseeds and chia seeds also provide omega-3 fatty acids.

-In order to get the widest variety of nutrients, it’s best to consume a mixture of seeds.
+To get the widest variety of nutrients, it’s best to consume a mixture of seeds.

 Like nuts, seeds are rich in vitamin E and other nutrients that may promote hair growth.
 Some seeds

-What’s more, sweet peppers are also an excellent source of vitamin A.
+What’s more, sweet peppers are also an excellent source of vitamin A (

 Sweet peppers are a rich source of vitamins A and C, two nutrients that help ensure hair stays healthy and that may aid hair growth.

 Zinc is a mineral that helps support the hair growth and repair cycle (